shaleen-wonder-ent/AzureDatabrick_Priavte/setup.md

 ## Architecture Overview

-This script creates a completely private Azure Databricks environment with no public internet exposure.
+This script creates a completely private Azure Databricks environment with ADLS Gen2 data lake storage, with no public internet exposure.
 All access is through private endpoints and secure channels only.

 ```
 ┌─────────────────────────────────────────────────────────────┐